pwelke/SeminarLearningTheory/IntroAndGentleStart.md

 Sometimes the considered bounds are right but generally one can only proof uper and lower bounds.

 8. The goal utilizing ERM is always to minimize the risk oder the input space.
-Rare cases (with respect to distribution $$\mathcal{D}$$
+Rare cases (with respect to distribution $\mathcal{D}$
 ) are not considered because they have a very low probabilty but especially those rare cases (for example the corner case in autonomous driving) are the ones that are most interesting because of their strong impacts.
 How can the algorithms be good on those rare cases?

 ERM sadly doesn't work very well for those cases.
 But there are practical solutions for example